 Pilot shot down over Kashmir by Pakistan returns to India

-WAGAH: A pilot shot down in a dogfight with Pakistani aircraft returned to India late on Friday (Mar 1), after being freed in what Islamabad called a "peace gesture" following the two countries' biggest standoff in years.
+WAGAH: A pilot shot down in a dogfight with Pakistani aircraft returned to India on Friday (Mar 1) night, after being freed in what Islamabad called a "peace gesture" following the two countries' biggest standoff in years.

-Wing Commander Abhinandan Varthaman, whose plane was downed on Wednesday over the Kashmir, crossed into India at the Wagah crossing point just before 9pm local time (12am Singapore time), hours later than expected.
+Wing Commander Abhinandan Varthaman, whose plane was downed on Wednesday over the Kashmir region, crossed into India at the Wagah crossing point just before 9pm local time (12am Singapore time), hours later than expected.

 Thousands of Indians, waving flags, singing and dancing with patriotic fervour, had gathered at the crossing point on Friday afternoon but the crowd dwindled after his release was delayed for hours.